 How Much Fish do Seals Actually Consume?

 Bearing all this in mind it is clear that despite their cute appearance and their comical and playful manner when out of water seals are in fact active and at times aggressive predators.
 There has been much debate on the amount of fish that seals actually consume.
 It is thought that fully grown adult common and grey seals consume around 5-10% of their bodyweight in fish or other marine creatures when they feed (although it has to be noted that they do not feed everyday, and do not eat anything at all in the breeding season).
 If we take an average grey seal as weighing 350lbs and say it eats 7% of its bodyweight this would equate to around 24-25lbs of fish every time it feeds.
 Clearly in areas where large seal colonies are present there is no doubt that they are eating a lot of fish.
-In some parts of the world it is claimed that seals consume as much fish as the commercial fishing industry takes, whereas others have blamed seals for the failure of fish stocks to recover when restrictions on commercial fishing are belatedly put in place after fish stocks have been destroyed by industrial fishing.
+In some parts of the world it is claimed that seals consume as much fish as the commercial fishing industry takes, whereas others have blamed seals for the failure of fish stocks to recover when restrictions on commercial fishing are put in place.
 However, there is much opposition to the view of seals as detrimental to fish stocks.
 A European Parliament technical paper entitled Seals and Fish Stocks in Scottish Waters came to the clear conclusion that “the effects of predation by both species of seals on overall stock abundance of most fish species is likely to be insignificant” (pp. 31), pointing out that seals consume relatively little fish compared to other species – seabirds for example are thought to eat twice as many fish as seals in Scottish waters.
 A study carried out in Ireland in 2015 also found that seals had a negligible impact on fish stocks and highlighted the fact that seals mostly ate smaller fish which commercial fishermen were not allowed to take.
-However, there are seal culls in Britain with several hundred seals shot in Scottish waters every year to protect the salmon stocks in fish farms, although it is believed that the unregulated nature of these culls means that the number of seals killed in the UK could be much higher.
+However, there are seal culls in Britain with several hundred seals shot in Scottish waters every year to protect the salmon stocks in fish farms (update: as of summer 2020 legislation is progressing through the Scottish parliament to ban fish farms from shooting seals).

 Sea Anglers and Seals

 There is the belief that a seal being present in an area where an angler is fishing will mean that the chances of the angler catching anything will be massively reduced.
 Some anglers even go so far as to pack up and move elsewhere (or go home) as soon as they see a seal nearby.
-There is no need to this as seals and anglers can co-exist but some care needs to be taken.
-Inadvertently hooking a 200lb+ seal will more than likely see an unattended fishing rod pulled into the sea, and seals can be inquisitive creatures which can approach anglers, and sometimes even appear to beg for food.
+There is no need to this as seals and anglers can co-exist and the apperance of seals is likley to mean that there are fish present in the waters being fished.
 People need to be extremely careful when interacting with seals as they can quite easily lose their natural fear of humans (and therefore danger) and become reliant on humans for food.
 Excellent advice on angling when seals are present is available here.

 What is the Answer?